nf-core/hic/README.md

 dilution Hi-C, in situ Hi-C, DNase Hi-C, Micro-C, capture-C, capture Hi-C or HiChip data.

-Contact maps are generated in standard formats including HiC-Pro, cooler, and h5 format for downstream analysis and visualization.
+Contact maps are generated in standard formats including HiC-Pro, and cooler for downstream analysis and visualization.
-Addition analysis steps such as TADs calling are also available.
+Addition analysis steps such as compartments and TADs calling are also available.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.